 We are a powerful people.
 Powerful in the most destructive ways.
 Nature’s problems brought on by nature are expected.
 Nature has its ways of diffusing its own catastrophic tendencies, but human destruction due to greed, misdirected power, ignorance and apathy is an unnatural force to be reckoned with.
 Even the greatest nature of them all, Mother Nature, shivers at the thought of human nature.

-What we consciously or unconsciously do to our environment when we send balloons afloat is not a pretty picture.
+What we consciously or unconsciously do to our environment when we send balloons aloft is not a pretty picture.
 Let’s do our part to change this.
 Let’s do something different for a change and make life better for everyone and everything.

 Hugs from the Heart,